lmiller1990/design-pattenrns-for-vuejs/RENDERLESS-COMPONENTS.md

 ![](https://raw.githubusercontent.com/lmiller1990/design-pattenrns-for-vuejs/master/images/renderless-password/ss-done.png)

 There is a few requirements.
-We'd like to publish this on npm; to make it as flexible as possible, we will include no render function (or `<template>` tag, which compiles into a render function anyway), so developers can fully customize the style as they see fit.
+We'd like to publish this on npm; to make it as flexible as possible, we will use a technique known as a "ernderless" component.
+This means we will not ship and specific markup.
+Instead, the developer will need to provide their own.

+This means we will work with a `render` function, the low level JavaScript that `<template>` is compiled to.
+This will allow developers to fully customize the markup and style as they see fit.

 We would like to support the following features:

-- A `matching` varible that returns true if the password and confirmation match.
+- A `matching` variable that returns true if the password and confirmation match.
 - Support a `minComplexity` prop; by default the minimum complexity is 0 and maximum complexity is 3.
-This is represented by the bar above the submit button in the screenshot above.
+This is represented by the yellow bar above the submit button in the screenshot above.
 - support a custom complexity algorithm (eg, require specific characters or numbers in the password).
 - Expose a `valid` value which is true when the password and confirmation match, and the password meets the minimum complexity.

 Let's get started.

-## Rendering without a render function
+## Rendering without markup

 I will work out of a file called `renderless-password.js`.
 That's right - not a `vue` file.
 No need - we won't be shipping a `<template>`.